Frequently Asked Questions

 Payments on the Amilia platform

-If you wish to pay by bank transfer (e-transfer), you must choose offline payment during registration and send your transfer to finances@groupekawa.com.
-The password must be Kawa2024 The full amount is due 2 weeks before the start of the selected week.
+If you wish to pay by bank transfer (e-transfer), you must select the offline payment option during registration and send your transfer to finances@groupekawa.com.
+The password must be Kawa2026.
+The full amount is due 2 weeks before the start of the selected week.

 staff